DESKTOP-C9I4NQF/capture/dicectf/baby-rop/README.md

 # Plan Execution
 - Overlap pointers of small chunks to manipulate memory
-- From Big chunks leak address of main arena (near library)
+- From Big chunks to leak address of main arena (near library)
 - leak address of stack
 - Do ropping